zypA13510/librespeed/doc.md

 __Important:__ ID obfuscation currently only works on 64-bit PHP!

+While you're editing `results/telemetry_settings.php`, you might want to set `$redact_ip_addresses` to `true`, this way, all IP addresses will be removed from the telemetry for better privacy.
+This is disabled by default.

 ##### Seeing the results
 A basic front-end for visualizing and searching tests by ID is available in `results/stats.php`.